bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Zoom/Pan Option](https://github.com/itamarcu/ZoomPanOptions) - When zooming in and out, the camera will stay focused on the cursor.

 ## Quality of Life Improvements For GameMasters
-- [Adventure Importer / Exporter](https://foundryvtt.com/packages/adventure-import-export/) - OPTIONAL: Allows content creators to package multiple assets within FoundryVTT into a single distributable file that can be shared.
 - [Background Volume](https://github.com/mtvjr/background-volume) - Allows the DM to configure the volume of a scene's background
 - [Bellows](https://github.com/casualchameleon/Bellows) - Adds support for youtube tracks and playlists, allowing users to grab their favorite youtube soundtracks and save them as tracks.
 - [Cautious Gamemaster's Pack](https://foundryvtt.com/packages/CautiousGamemastersPack/) - Disable GM from speaking as PC tokens, blind chats and rolls made by hidden tokens, disable using up/down arrow keys to recall previous chats so that they can be used to move the text cursor (Toggle).